-The MSU Physics choir, the Grand Canonical Ensemble (it’s a physics pun), had our virtual performance at the end of 2020!
-Since we rehearsed on zoom with sound off the whole semester, this was also our first time ever hearing each other and how we sounded together!!
-(I’m in the yellow scarf with the peach background)
+The MSU Physics choir, the Grand Canonical Ensemble (it’s a physics pun), had our virtual performance at the end of 2020.
+Since we rehearsed on zoom with sound off the whole semester, this was also our first time ever hearing each other and how we sounded together!

 When I was a kid, my grandma taught me to knit, and I made a few simple little things.
 In middle school and high school, I’d knit skinny “fashion scarves” with fluffy sparkly yarn, and I did some granny-square blankets, teddy bears, and mittens with the church youth knitting group (I was suuuuper cool /sarcasm).
 I hadn’t really touched it at all since starting college, but I noticed it becoming popular again among my generation in the past five or so years.
 So, I finally properly picked it up again earlier this month and knitted a hat!